 The other important difference is in the ignition of the fuel.
-In the Otto engine the ignition is made by the spark caused by the spark plug, for this reason it is also known as the spark ignition engine.
-On the other hand, in the diesel engine, ignition is done by compressing the fuel; for this reason, the diesel engine is also known as a compression ignition engine.
+In the Otto engine the ignition is carried out by means of the spark caused by the spark plug, for this reason it is also known as the spark ignition engine.
+On the other hand, in the diesel engine, the ignition is carried out by the compression of the fuel; For this reason, the diesel engine is also known as a compression ignition engine.

-Mechanically there are no big differences between both types of alternative engines.
-However, it should be noted that the diesel engine, when combustion is carried out at a much higher pressure, requires a more robust structure than in the gasoline engine.
+At the mechanical level there are no major differences between both types of alternative engines.
+However, it should be noted that the diesel engine, when combusting at a much higher pressure, requires a more robust structure than in the gasoline engine.

-The fundamental differences between the two engine types are derived from the differences in their cycles:
+The fundamental differences between the two types of engine derive from the differences in their cycles:

-- Differences in the fuel input to the engine
+- Differences in the entry of fuel into the engine

 - Difference in fuel ignition